govau/design-system-components/CONTRIBUTING.md

 ### Versatile

-**Responsive** All components should fill the width of their parent element.
+**Responsive.** All components should fill the width of their parent element.
 This is so that layouts aren’t dictated by components, but rather components fit the required layouts.

-**Robust** Components should accommodate varied content and varied content lengths.
+**Robust.** Components should accommodate varied content and varied content lengths.
-For example, what happens with a navigation component that more items than demonstrated?
+For example, what happens with a navigation component that has more items than demonstrated?

 **[⬆ back to top](#contents)**